Knivlac/OSP-OnlineWeb/doc/project_description.md

 3.3 Database:

 The database component will store and organize the data required for the website's functionality.
-It will be implemented using a relational database management system SQLite (or MySQL not sure yet).
+It will be implemented using a relational database management system SQLite (or MySQL, not yet finalized).
 The database will consist of several tables, including the following:

 - Users Table: This table will store user information such as user ID, name, and password (stored securely using login hash).
 - Products Table: This table will contain product details, including book ID, book name, genre, and so forth.